 Raw Honey: The difference between raw honey and pure honey is that in addition to being pure, “raw” honey has not been heated to the point of pasteurization (no higher than 118°F).
 The benefit of not heating honey is that the naturally-occurring enzymes, vitamins and minerals are preserved and you get the full benefits of them from eating raw honey.
 Many beekeepers who produce raw honey are also aware that how they care for the bees and handle the honey has a big impact on the honey you eat, so it’s a good bet that raw honey is good for the bees too and the process has been handled with care.
 If you have the choice between raw honey vs regular honey, raw honey is a better choice for health, taste, bees and the environment.

-Organic Honey: Organic honey is produced from the pollen of organically grown plants, and without chemical miticides to treat the bees.
+Organic Honey: Organic honey is produced from the nectar of organically grown plants, and without chemical miticides to treat the bees.
 Buying organic honey ensures that you avoid contact with pesticides that may be sprayed on or near the plants visited by honeybees.
 Of course, bees usually fly up to 2 miles from the hive looking for flowers, which means that all the flowers within this 2-mile radius must be certified organic in order for the honey to truly be organic.
 As you would expect this can be difficult to control, but an Organic certification is a good way you can be sure the apiary is taking care to ensure it.
 It’s also important to remember that honey labeled “organic” is not necessarily raw or minimally processed unless labelled as such.
 Much of the certified organic honey available in the United States is imported in large quantities from Brazil or other foreign countries and undergoes pasteurization and heavy filtration.
 Look for both raw and organic on the label.

 Unfiltered Honey: “Filtering” honey means processing the honey to remove very small particles, often even as small as the pollen.
 Filtering honey is not the same as straining honey, which is commonly done to remove bee parts and other large debris prior to jarring while still retaining the pollen and other beneficial qualities of honey.
 With filtration, honey is also often heated to become more liquid in order to make the filtering process easier, meaning that the honey is no longer raw.
 Therefore, unfiltered honey is not necessarily raw unless labelled so, but it will be closer to its state straight from the hive than honey that has been filtered.
 Choosing raw unfiltered honey ensures the most properties have been preserved.